pondrejk/dizzer/chap4-case_study_1.md

 * *Circles* — This Bertin inspired variant is least prone to be misunderstood as a compound shape representing proportions within a grid cell.
 It is the only variant that allows symbol overlap which lets the "hotspots" in the layer stand out more.
 In smaller scales it seems to be most prone to triggering optical color mixing and moiré-like effects.

 We can conclude that the combination of scaled symbol layers placed on the hexagonal grid generally succeeds in presenting where the hotspots are for individual layers, as well as how similar or dissimilar the layers are.
-Recalling section 2.3.1 the map supports reading at both the elementary and global levels.
+Recalling Section 2.3.1 the map supports reading at both the elementary and global levels.
 Not surprisingly, the visual burden imposed on the reader rises with the number of layers.
 Here the interactive environment helps users to tune the cognitive load by enabling and disabling layers.
 For comparison tasks, the map works best with just two or three layers enabled at once.

 ## 4.4 User interface design